AnthonyCHigney/home/_posts/2024-11-20-my-first-post.md

 ---
 layout: post
-title: "About Me"
+title: "My First Post"
-date: 2024-11-20
+date: 2024-11-25
 categories: blog
 ---
-This is the content of your blog post.
+This is the content of my first blog post.